kvnxiao/tauri-nextjs-template/README.md

 //
 // We apply the idea of dependency injection to use a supplied invoke function as a
 // function argument, rather than directly referencing the Tauri invoke function.
-// Hence, don't import invoke globally in this file; remove the next commented line:
+// Hence, don't import invoke globally in this file.
 //
-// import { invoke } from "@tauri-apps/api/tauri"
+// import { invoke } from "@tauri-apps/api/tauri"  <-- remove this!
 //

 import { InvokeArgs } from "@tauri-apps/api/tauri"